 I’m getting an error while trying to hide a reply, and my app is authenticating on behalf of the author of the original conversation.
 Why is this happening?

 - Your app is trying to hide or unhide reply that does not belong to a conversation started by the authenticating user.

-- Your app is trying to hide or unhide a Tweet authored by the authenticating user.
+- Your app is trying to hide or unhide a Tweet or a reply from the authenticating user.

 - Your app may have reached the rate limit for the current 15-minute time window.
 In this case, your app can check the response headers to pause making request until the rate limit window resets.

 - The conversation may have reached the maximum allowed number of hidden replies.